pschfr/drink/public/articles/trailer-park-boys.md

 - Bubbles mentions kitties
 - Randy gets shoved
 - Ricky messes words up
-- Ricky says knock-knock joke
+- Ricky says a knock-knock joke
 - "Smokes, let's go"
 - Someone talks to the camera crew
 - "What in the fuck?!"
 - Lahey makes a shit analogy
 - Ray gets out of his wheelchair
+- Someone says "Freedom 35 or 45"
+- Someone says "Shitmobile"
+- Someone calls Trevor "Hairdo"
+- "We were practicing for a play"